 Big Night Out runs pub crawls every night of the week except Sunday and Monday and the best part is, they run all year round.
 Every night of the week there is a different theme to the pub crawl and people dress for the occasion.
 On a typical pub crawl, you’ll visit four bars, enjoy discounted drinks, free pizza, and photos of the night.
 All that only costs $25 NZD per person.

 Kiwi Crawl offers pretty much the same tour and operates on the exact same nights.
-However, Kiwi Crawl also does a pub crawl that visits an ice bar in Queenstown on Tuesdays and Saturdays.
+However, Kiwi Crawl also does this pub crawl that visits an ice bar in Queenstown on Tuesdays and Saturdays.
 They also offer custom parties like their Lake Wakatipu party cruise!

 13. Go camping at Moke Lake